grexor/pybio/README.md

 The easiest way to install pybio is running:

 `pip install pybio`

+Note that on some systems, pip is installing the software under `~/.local/bin` however this folder is not in the PATH.
+This will result in `command not found` if you try to run `pybio` on the command line.
+To fix this, please execute `export PATH="$PATH:~/.local/bin"` (and add this to your `.profile`).

 If you would like instead to install the latest developmental version from this repository: